Homemade White Wine and Tarragon Mustard

 - 1 cup yellow mustard seeds (or combine 3/4 cup yellow with 1/4 cup brown mustard seeds) Add to list

 - 1 teaspoon salt, or to taste Add to list

 - 1 teaspoon sugar Add to list

-In a small saucepan, combine the vinegar, wine, water, shallot, bay leaf, peppercorns and allspice berries and bring to a simmer.
-Cook for 1 minute.
-Allow to cool completely, and strain the flavored liquid into the mustard seeds.
-Soak the mustard seeds with the vinegar solution for at least 12 hours and up to 24 hours.
+In a small saucepan, combine vinegar, wine, water, shallots, bay leaf, peppercorns and allspice berries.
+Bring to a simmer and cook for 1 minute.
+Allow to cool completely, and strain flavored liquid over mustard seeds.
+Soak mustard seeds with vinegar solution for at least 12 hours and up to 24 hours.

-Place the soaked mustard seeds with all of their liquid in the bowl of a blender and add the salt, sugar and tarragon.
+Place soaked mustard seeds with all of their liquid in the bowl of a blender' add salt, sugar and tarragon.
 Blend until thickened and the seeds are coarsely ground, about 2 minutes.

 Transfer to small, sterilized jars and store in your refrigerator for up to 2 months.
 The mustard will be quite spicy at first but will mellow after a couple of days.